 - Fill the acorn squash with leftover stew, cooked vegetables, grains, or protein.

-How to Make Acorn Squash (Microwave Recipe)
+How to cook Acorn Squash in the Microwave

 Remove any stickers and wash the acorn squash.
 You can use a vegetable brush if you have one.

 Cut the squash in half lengthwise, cutting down through the stem piece also.
 Press down on the back of the knife to put your weight into cutting the squash in half.

 Place the 2 squash halves with the cut side face down in a microwave-safe dish.
 Cover with plastic wrap.

 Microwave the acorn squash for 10-12 minutes.
 If your squash is closer to 1 lb, acorn squash in the microwave might just take 10 minutes, if it's a larger squash, the cooking time could take up to 12 minutes.

 You can test whether or not the acorn squash is done by piercing through the outer green shell.
 If the fork or knife can easily cut into the squash, then you know it's done.
 If it doesn't seem all the way cooked through, add 2 more minutes to the cooking time.